 Cool places to visit in Victoria – Barwon Heads

 Barwon Heads has changed dramatically over the years, it was originally a sleepy little beachside town with beach shack weekenders for Melbourne holidaymakers.
 Now you will find the town filled to the brim with everything new and shiny and rated as one of the best places to visit in Victoria in summer.

-During Christmas and school holidays, the town swells with holidays makers, wanting to make the best of the fun, sun sand and surfing.
+During Christmas and school holidays, towns on the Bellarine Peninsula swell with holidaymakers, wanting to make the best of the fun, sun sand and surfing.
 The main street is full of cafes and trendy shops but the fish and chip shop is still there and a town favourite.